 - BA Hons.
 English Lit & Psychology, Trinity College Dublin (2004-08)

-A member of the Centre for Travel Writing Studies (CTWS), Dr Butler undertakes research in Romantic and Victorian women’s travel writing, with an emphasis on print culture.
+A member of the Periodicals and Print Culture Research Group (PPCRG) and the Centre for Travel Writing Studies (CTWS), Dr Butler undertakes research in nineteenth-century women’s travel writing, with an emphasis on print culture.

 Her research interests include: